 Black cohosh, also known as black snakeroot, fairy candle, or bugbane, is a flowering plant native to North America.
 It thrives in the wet Pacific Northwest climates, both in the wild and cultivated in gardens and parks.
-It is best known for its medicinal usage as a female reproductive tonic and for providing rheumatism relief.
+It is best known for its medicinal usage as a female reproductive tonic and for providing mild rheumatism relief.

 Black Cohosh is an herbaceous perennial herb that grows in moist, heavy soils; it produces tall, tapering racemes, or clusters of white midsummer flowers.
 It sprouts compound leaves that are vibrant green and textured.

 Black Cohosh can be found on the west side of the Cascades, in wetlands, river basins, and coastal forests.
 It is happiest in old growth forests with rotting nurse trees, thriving wildlife, and amongst companion plants such as trillium and devils club.
 Black Cohosh needs the variety of insects found in a healthy, complete forest for pollination.
 1

 Black Cohosh, although considered endangered by United Plant Savers, is found in heavily shaded woodland areas, and stands usually thrive in hilly, deciduous wooded lands.
 There are few areas in Southern Oregon to find wild Black Cohosh, but it's responsible reintroduction into its proper growing climate is highly recommended.

 The name cohosh comes from the Algonquian word for “rough.”

 The root decoction was used to address mild pain during menstruation and childbirth, uncomfortable menopausal symptoms, and to regulate the menstrual cycle.
 The root was also used as a poultice to treat venomous snake bites.